ada-game-framework/.github/profile/README.md

 >
 > https://nitter.net/notfonk/status/398091658937389056

+This "reputation" was spread by people who hated the language before even seeing the final specification for it.

 > I read the ada spec a decade ago,and I was very impressed — it was the butt of jokes about design by government committee, but it looked pretty good to me...
 >
 > https://nitter.net/ID_AA_Carmack/status/1094603510304395265#m

+FYI, it was *never* designed by committee.

 > It is interesting how hearing about Ada in the old days it was easy to jump to a mocking “Big government programming language!
 Ha!” position, but looked at later, most of the decisions look pretty sound.
 >